kuraga/server_log_parser/README.md

-# ApacheLogParser
+# WebLogParser

-ApacheLogParser provides a high-level Ruby library for parsing web server log files (common log format, with or without virtual hosts and combined log format) as used by Apache, Nginx and others.
+WebLogParser provides a high-level Ruby library for parsing web server log files (common log format, with or without virtual hosts and combined log format) as used by Apache, Nginx and others.